 Yaba has one of the busiest market sites in Lagos, known as Tejuosho Market, Nigeria.

-Besides being responsible for a fair amount of talents in the Nigerian entertainment scene, “the streets” of Surulere hold significant stakes in fashion, leisure, and recreation in Lagos.
+Besides being responsible for a fair amount of talent in the Nigerian entertainment scene, “the streets” of Surulere hold significant stakes in fashion, leisure, and recreation in Lagos.

-It is another area with a youth population who constantly push urban lifestyle limits with their vast tastes in clothing, gadgets, music, movies, dance, and so forth.
+It is another area with a youth population that constantly pushes urban lifestyle limits with their vast tastes in clothing, gadgets, music, movies, dance, and so forth.

 Real estate in Surulere is fairly decent, and it accommodates the needs and tastes of almost everyone.

-Lekki, with its upscale clubs, bars, malls, hotels, galleries, and cinemas in Lagos, and some of the best beaches you can visit in Lagos city, is another area in Lagos that offers an excellent setting for families looking to settle in the state.
+Lekki, with its upscale clubs, bars, malls, hotels, galleries, beaches, and cinemas, is another area in Lagos that offers an excellent setting for families looking to settle in the state.

 Lekki is home to several gated residential developments and estates, which puts it amongst the safest places to stay in Lagos State.